Wondering the basics of how to raise a healthy eater? start here.

 Ready to start using the Love it, Like it, Learning it framework with your family?
 This is your straight-forward starter kit with all the tools, tips, and templates you need to begin using this approach in your everyday life.

 Join other parents who are applying the Love it, Like it, Learning it framework to a variety of meals.
 You will receive one email per week with a new meal idea, suggestions for recipe modifications, relevant advice for establishing the Division of Responsibility with your family, plus sample scripts for how to handle the most common feeding challenges that come up with this feeding framework.

 Order Seasonal Meal Plan

 Ready to start making ONE meal for the WHOLE family?
 Take the guesswork out of meal planning with my 4-week seasonal rotations.
 This will give you family-friendly inspiration for well-rounded meals that include a main entree, vegetable, and side.
 You can easily start to practice the Love it, Like it, Learning it Framework with these meals and swap out preferred and non-preferred options as needed.
 This instant download gives you a complete and blank monthly meal template, plus recipe links for all the meals I offer over the course of a month.
 With this, you won’t have to think about what to make again until the next season (when a new, seasonal meal plan will be offered!).

-Book a one-on-one consultation
+Book a one-on-one Consultation

-Ready for more help?
+Want personalized attention?
 Get customized advice that is tailored to your unique child and situation with my one-on-one consulting packages.
 Each of these packages offer you my personalized attention and advice to help you best address the areas your family needs the most help with.

 still have questions?